sous-chefs/ark/README.md

 - checksum: sha256 checksum, used for security
 - mode: file mode for app_home, is an integer TODO
 - prefix_root: default prefix_root, for use with :install* actions
+- prefix_home: default directory prefix for a friendly symlink to the path, for example  /usr/local/maven -> /usr/local/maven-2.2.1
+- prefix_bin: default directory to place a symlink to a binary command, example /opt/bin/mvn -> /opt/maven-2.2.1/bin/mvn , where the prefix_bin is "/opt/bin"
 - path: path to extract the ark to, by default is /usr/local/<name>-<version> for the :install, :install_with_make actions the :install* actions overwrite any user-provided values for :path